Comment by ttshaw1

 Anyone know if this will have any impact on low-latency linux audio?
 The article calls out JACK, but I'd guess the new standard for musicians recording on Linux is pipewire.
 So if pipewire either found some workaround or has been enabling a real-time module, I suppose those end users wouldn't see a difference.

-orbital-decay 10 months ago
+orbital-decay a year ago

 There are already realtime/low latency kernels in many distros, very useful for low-latency audio processing.
 Usually you have to install them separately.

-• seba_dos1 10 months ago
+• seba_dos1 a year ago

 > Usually you have to install them separately.